AlyssaMiaTaliotis/gomoku-optimization-RL/README.md

 You can visualize the training metrics for agents trained against a rule-based player using the provided scripts.
 These visualizations help evaluate the agent’s learning performance, including win rates, losses, and rewards.

 1. Run the Visualization Scripts

     Both vis_rule_based_dqn.py and vis_rule_based_ppo.py scripts allow customization through command-line arguments.
 You can adjust these parameters to tailor the visualization process:
     - --config_name: Name of the reward configuration file used during training (default: rewards_default).
-Update this to match your chosen reward setup (e.g., rewards_offensive).
+Update this to match your chosen reward setup (e.g., rewards_1).
     -  --win_reward: Value for the win reward used during training (default: 1).
 This should correspond to the win reward specified in the YAML configuration.

     Example Commands: